As an Amazon Associate we earn from qualifying purchases.

 Add convenience by using a rice dispenser in your kitchen!

-For this dish and any other shredded pork dish (pulled pork, carnitas, etc) we always recommend going for the bone-in cut.
+For this dish and any other shredded pork dish (pulled pork, carnitas, etc) I always recommend going for the bone-in cut.
 The bone provides additional flavor, gelatin, and collagen which makes your dish more flavorful and lip-smacking in texture.

 Also, most importantly, it is a single giant bone so it is really easy to remove after the cook.

-Our Approach to Oven Roasted Kalua Pork
+My Approach to Oven Roasted Kalua Pork

 The most important takeaway is that traditionally there is no air circulation with the meat.
 Next is that the pork is cooked on a plank, not with the leaves directly on the rocks.
 This is really important for heat conduction!